-If you have opted-put, you may re-register for the BSc degree scheme provided you have not passed any of the three subjects - F7, F8 and F9.
+If you have opted-out, you may re-register for the BSc degree scheme provided you have not passed any of the three subjects - F7, F8 and F9.
 If you have passed any one of these three subjects you cannot then register on to the BSc degree.

-Oxford Brookes University Research and Analysis Project
+4.a.iv) Oxford Brookes University Research and Analysis Project